CONTRAST: Continual Multi-source Adaptation to Dynamic Distributions: Experiments

+\textbf{Implementation Details.} We use ResNet-18 \cite{he2016deep} model for all our experiments.
+For solving the optimization of Eq. \eqref{opt:main_opt}, we first initialize the combination weights using Eq. \eqref{w_init} and calculate the optimal learning rate using Eq. \eqref{alpha}.
+After that, we use 5 iterations to update the combination weights using SGD optimizer and the optimal learning rate.
+For all the experiments we use a batch size of 128, as used by Tent \cite{wang2020tent}.
+For more details on implementation and experimental setting see Appendix.

-\textbf{Experiments on CIFAR-100C.} We conduct a thorough experiment on this dataset to investigate the performance of our model under dynamic test distribution.
+\textbf{Experiment on CIFAR-100C.} We conduct a thorough experiment on this dataset to investigate the performance of our model under dynamic test distribution.
 We consider 3 corruption noises out of 15 noises from CIFAR-100C, which are adversarial weather conditions namely \textit{Snow}, \textit{Fog} and \textit{Frost}.
-We add these noises for severity level $5$ to the original CIFAR-100 training set and train three source models, one for each noise.
+We add these noises for severity level $5$ to the original CIFAR-100C training set and train three source models, one for each noise.
 Along with these models, we also add the model trained on clean training set of CIFAR-100.
 During testing, we sequentially adapt the models across the 15 noisy domains, each with a severity of 5, from the CIFAR-100C dataset \cite{wang2022continual, niu2022efficient}.
-We report the results for this experiment in Table.~\ref{tab:cifar100}.
-Moreover, we also conduct an experiment on CIFAR-10 with the exact same experimental settings as with CIFAR-100. \textbf{\textit{The results for CIFAR-10C are given in supplementary}}.
+We report the results for the experiment in Table ~\ref{tab:cifar100}.
+Moreover, we also conduct an experiment on CIFAR10-C with the exact same experimental settings as with CIFAR100-C. \textit{CIFAR-10C results are in Table \ref{tab:cifar10} of Appendix}.

+From the table, we can draw two key observations:\\ (i) As anticipated, X+\shortname \ consistently outperforms X-Best across each test distribution, underscoring the validity of our algorithmic proposition.